 Her advice?
 “Try to be flexible and remember that it’s hard to ask for help, especially if your family member was always used to doing things for themselves.
 Some patients, particularly those who are older, don’t always do things in a predictable manner,” she says.

-“While it’s important to urge loved ones to stay as active as possible during their treatment, on days when they don’t feel well, it’s sometimes irritating if their caregiver is harping on them,” says Dr. Carraway.
+“It’s important to urge loved ones to stay as active as possible during their treatment.
+But on days when they don’t feel well, it’s sometimes irritating if their caregiver is harping on them,” says Dr. Carraway.
 “Try to be encouraging and find ways to set ‘small wins’ every day to stay positive.”

 Try this: Find out more about how your loved one copes so you can better understand his or her needs.